GetStream/stream-video-android/development.md

 ### Speaker/ audio playback

-- StreamPeerConnectionFactory calls peerconnection.setAudioDeviceModule
+- StreamPeerConnectionFactory calls peerconnection.setAudioDeviceModule (this enables some noise removal if hardware supports it)
+- MediaManager wraps the audio handler
+- AudioHandler starts the audio switch
 - AudioSwitch does most of the work
+- AudioManagerAdapterImpl. not sure

+When we have time we should rebuild this with:
-- MediaManager
+- Stateflow
-- AudioManagerAdapterImpl
+- Coroutines

 ### Docs